yusuke-imoto-lab/RECODE/R/README.md

 # RECOCE for R code

-The current version of the R code is not fast because the PCA algorithm on R is slow.
-We recommend using the python code for large-scale data.
+Remark: The current version of the R code is not fast because of the lower speed of the PCA algorithm on R. Therefore, we recommend using the python code for large-scale data.

 ## Installation